tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ```
 {{% /codeblock %}}

-When observing the data, you notice the treatment and control group are not similar.
-People who followed the traineeship are on average younger (26 years) than people who did not follow the traineeship (39 years).
+When observing the data, we notice the groups are not similar.
+The people in the treatment group, who followed the traineeship are on average younger (26 years) than the people in the control group (39 years):

 {{% codeblock %}}
 ```R